-The path begins to climb the cliffs, gaining height steadily and in a few places quite steeply.
+The path begins to climb across the face of the cliffs, gaining height steadily and in a few places quite steeply.
 Passing beside the A39 the path ahead is never in doubt and your efforts are rewarded with increasingly spectacular views.
 On a fine day you can see across the Bristol Channel to South Wales and the Brecon Beacons as well as enjoying the increasingly airy path as you climb up to the Church at Countisbury (Grid ref.
 SS747498).

-Turn right through the churchyard and walk down the lane to the main road.
+Turn right through Countisbury churchyard and walk down the lane to the main road.
 Cross the busy road with care and go left for a few metres to locate a footpath on your right.
-Follow the clear path across South Hill Common and descend to the edge of Horner’s Neck Woods (Grid ref.
+Follow the clear path across South Hill Common and descend to the edge of Horner's Neck Woods (Grid ref.
 SS747490).
-As you cross these open meadows you get an excellent view of the wooded combes or valleys.
+As you cross these open meadows you get an excellent view of the wooded combes or valleys typical of Exmoor.
 The path follows a short ridge before starting to descend to Watersmeet in the valley via a series of zigzags.
 Reaching the valley path turn right and in a short distance you arrive at Watersmeet House (National Trust with refreshments in season).
 The junction of the two rivers here is quite spectacular after rain and you can try to imagine in the enormity of the flood when disaster hit in 1952.